 This is a non-calculus based course covering the essentials of mechanics, waves, sound, heat, electricity, magnetism and light with an introduction to modern physics.
 Both a conceptual foundation and problem solving abilities are emphasized.
-Prerequisite: MAT 141-142 or equivalent, or permission of instructor.
-Three hours lecture.
+Prerequisite for PHY 131: MAT 142 or equivalent, or permission of instructor; for PHY 132: PHY 131 Three hours lecture.
 Three hours laboratory.
 Laboratory fee: $15.
 Four hours each.

 This is the first of three semesters of the traditional calculus-based physics sequence for scientists and engineers.
-This course covers motion and Newton’s laws, energy, momentum, rigid-body mechanics, gravitation, simple harmonic motion, waves and sound.
+This course covers motion and Newton’s laws, energy, momentum, rigid-body mechanics, gravitation, and simple harmonic motion.
 Prerequisite: MAT 145 or permission of instructor.
 Three hours lecture.
 Three hours laboratory.
 Laboratory fee: $15.
 Four hours.
 ‘W’.
 LAB

-This is the second semester of the calculus-based physics sequence for scientists and engineers, covering fluids, solids, thermodynamics, electricity, magnetism and electromagnetic radiation.
+This is the second semester of the calculus-based physics sequence for scientists and engineers, covering waves and sound, fluids, solids, thermodynamics, electricity, and magnetism.
 Prerequisite: PHY 231, co-requisite: MAT 247 or permission of the instructor.
 Three hours lecture.
 Three hours laboratory.
 Laboratory fee: $15.
 Four hours.
 ‘W’

 This is a continuation of the calculus based physics sequence covering optics and the two “twin pillars” of modern physics: relativity and quantum theory, including simple kinematic and denamic investigations in special relativity, the twin paradox, a derivation of E = m c2, the historical developments of quantum theory, the Schroedinger equation and the solution to the hydrogen atom.
 Other topics may include curved space-time, black holes, gravitational waves, elementary particles, topics in solid state, nuclear and molecular physics.
 Prerequisites: PHY 232, MAT 247 or the permission of the instructor.
 Three hours lecture.
 Three hours laboratory.
 Laboratory fee: $15.
 Four hours.